What are Prepositions? Types of Preposition | Best Information

 - The last preposition “on” is used for surface.

-We will elaborate with some preposition of place examples.
+We will elaborate with some prepositions of place examples.

 Preposition of Place Examples